How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: DSOC Physical Layer Key Characteristics

 \subsection{Modulation Schemes for DSOC}

-Conventional RF-based space communications relies commonly on binary phase shift keying (BPSK) modulation~\cite{statman2004coding}, where a carrier modulates data using two phases that are 180 degrees apart. \acrshort{bpsk} has been favored in such an environment, thanks to its low bit error rate (BER) in the low signal-to-noise (\acrshort{snr}) ratio regime.
-However, for DSOC, there are other direct detection based modulation schemes of interest including on-off keying (OOK), pulse position modulation (PPM), wavelength modulation, and pulse intensity modulation. \acrshort{ook} and \acrshort{ppm} are the most recommended among the methods mentioned above, thanks to their simplicity and power efficiency~\cite{kaushal2016optical,hemmati2011deep}.
-Even though they are similar in concept, PPM is more favored than OOK for DSOC as the former is more power-efficient.
-On the other hand, OOK is more suitable for near-Earth links as it is cost-effective and bandwidth efficient~\cite{kaushal2016optical}.
+Conventional RF-based space communications rely commonly on binary phase shift keying (BPSK) modulation~\cite{statman2004coding}, where a carrier modulates data using two phases that are 180 degrees apart. \acrshort{bpsk} has been favored in such an environment, thanks to {its} low bit error rate (BER) in the low signal-to-noise (\acrshort{snr}) ratio regime.
+However, for DSOC, there are other direct detection-based modulation schemes of interest including on-off keying (OOK), pulse position modulation (PPM), wavelength modulation, and pulse intensity modulation. \acrshort{ook} and \acrshort{ppm} are the most recommended among the methods mentioned above, thanks to their simplicity and power efficiency {in photon-starved regimes}~\cite{kaushal2016optical,hemmati2011deep}.

-While, OOK modulates one as a pulse and zero with the absence of a signal, M-ary PPM modulation, which is often used with photon-counting (PC) detector~\cite{hemmati2011deep,hemmati2006deep,li2012dual}, works by dividing each channel symbol period into $M$ time slots. $\log_{2}M $ bits are modulated by transmitting a single pulse in one of the $M$ possible time slots of a symbol.
+As PPM is more power efficient, it is more preferred than OOK for DSOC.
+On the other hand, OOK is more suitable for near-Earth links as it is {bandwidth-efficient and cost-effective}~\cite{kaushal2016optical}.
+While, OOK modulates one as a pulse and zero {in} the absence of a signal, M-ary PPM modulation, which is often used with photon-counting (PC) detector~\cite{hemmati2011deep,hemmati2006deep,li2012dual}, works by dividing each channel symbol period into $M$ time slots. $\log_{2}M $ bits are modulated by transmitting a single pulse in one of the $M$ possible time slots of a symbol.
 The information in the PPM is encoded in the position of the pulse, making it robust against noise.
-PPM requires a high bandwidth though~\cite{moision2005coded}.
-The good news, however, is that high bandwidth is readily offered by FSO and hence is not of much concern.
+PPM requires a high bandwidth {though}~\cite{moision2005coded}.
+The good news, however, is that the high bandwidth is readily offered by FSO and hence it is not of much concern.

 To characterize the effectiveness of PPM for DS applications, we provide the capacity offered by the PPM-PC receiver in the presence of noise and using a Poisson channel model, typically used for DS system characterization~\cite{kakarla2020one}.
 The approximate system capacity, denoted by $C_{PCR}$, is given by~\cite{tyson1996adaptive}